tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/pretrends.md

 $\hat{\beta_{2}} = 10 - 4 = 6$

-Accordingly, the conditional bias will be:
+Accordingly, the unconditional bias will be:

 $\delta_{2} = \hat{\beta_{2}} - \beta = 6 - 5 = 1$
 {{% /example %}}